Manon Lescaut: Literary impact

+According to the literary scholar English Showalter, Prévost "set a style for the whole century" with the novel's emphasis on regretful retrospective tales narrated from confinement: "Dozens of fictional narrators preface their works by explaining that they hope the story of their own errors and misfortunes will serve as a guide to others."
+R.A.
+Francis compares des Grieux's retrospective narration to that of La Vie de Marianne (1731–1745), and identifies Adolphe (1816), Carmen (1845), and the works of André Gide as further successors.
+Showalter also says that Prévost's "globetrotting characters," who "dash about the world," inspired subsequent French novelists to depict expansive global travel.

+Manon Lescaut is credited with inspiring numerous nineteenth-century novels centred on the trope of the fallen woman.
+In 1875, Jules Barbey d'Aurevilly wrote that "Abbé Prévost’s Manon spawned the other Manons with which contemporary literature abounds.
+Manon Lescaut was the generative atom of these loose women that swarm within it, like a plague of Egypt".
+Novels influenced by Manon include: The Lady of the Camellias (1848) and Le Régent Mustel (1852) by Alexandre Dumas fils; Nana (1880) by Émile Zola; Sapho (1884) by Alphonse Daudet; and La Câlineuse (1900) by Hugues Rebell.
+More recently, the novel L’homme-sœur (2004) by Patrick Lapeyre based its love triangle on Manon Lescaut.

 Adaptations

 Stage

 Although ballets and operas of Manon Lescaut became popular, only three theatrical dramas had even a modest success: The Virtuous Courtesan (1772), Manon Lescaut et le chevalier Desgrieux (1820), and Manon Lescaut (1851).
 The Virtuous Courtesan (La Courtisane vertueuse) was the first adaptation of Manon Lescaut.
 A theatrical comedy which ends with Manon surviving, it attempted to mix an emotional portrayal of the lovers with some humour, but reviewers found it far inferior to the novel.
 There were a small number of dramas in the eighteenth century and the Romantic period, followed by a larger number in the early twentieth century.
 Relatively few of the early theatrical adaptations of Manon Lescaut have survived.